HaoEnHsu/semantic-plausibility/README.md

 7. N-grams (bigrams and trigrams).

-8. Relationships across data splits: CLARA compare basic features of data across test, train, and dev
+8. Relationships across data splits: CLARA
+   -see terminal output and generated Zipf graphs -basic features of data across test, train, and dev are compared in 1-5, they are very          similar.

 Advanced features of data: